MrB4N4N4/Web-Scanner-Python3/README.md

 #### Implement

-- check.is_root, get_localhost, argparser
+- check.is_root, get_localhost, argparser, Nmap

+#### To Do

+print Nmap results, add rich loading icon.

 study awesome library `rich` for pretty console. then,

-study nmap and implement.

 ---